 Trans Health on Campus

-If a student wishes to receive medical care for associated transgender needs, they can make an appointment with:
+If a student wishes to receive inclusive medical care for any transgender needs or with a trans-friendly physician, they can make an appointment with:

 - The University Counseling Center

 - For general health concerns or assistance navigating the Vanderbilt University Medical Center, please contact the Program for LGBTQ Health at the Vanderbilt Medical Center.
 The Program coordinates a Trans Buddy program and makes referrals for LGBTQ2S+-competent providers and VUMC’s Clinic for Transgender Health.